If you’ve ever tried to annotate a PDF file, you know it’s not as straightforward as reviewing and commenting on other digital file formats.

-When you convert a PDF file into a proof, many PDF annotation tools cannot reproduce the true definition of colors.
-Some tones can appear darker or lighter, or the color separation is inaccurate, and consequently, the review and approval process becomes flawed.
+When you convert a PDF file into a proof, many PDF annotation tools cannot reproduce the true colors.
+Some tones can appear darker or lighter, or the color separation is inaccurate.

-Maintaining color accuracy on a PDF proof is incredibly important because it ensures that designers, creative teams, and clients are looking at the right version of an asset.
-When there is no confusion or debate over the true appearance of design elements when different stakeholders are reviewing an asset, PDFs can be reviewed and approved much faster.
+Maintaining color accuracy on a PDF proof is important because it ensures that designers, creative teams, and clients are looking at the right version of an asset.
+Eliminating confusion about the true appearance of design elements streamlines the review and approval process.

 Image transparency is another common element in many designs.
-But not all tools can handle this, which means reviewers are not reviewing an accurate representation of the original design.
-Again, concerns over image transparency can delay the review process.
+But not all tools can accurately render transparency, which means reviewers can’t see a true representation of the original design.

-Measurement tools that enable you to review down to the pixel, millimeter, or inches provide a more accurate way to check page size, bleed size, or the size of an object on a proof.
+Measurement tools that let you review files down to the pixel, millimeter, or inch are the best way to check page size, bleed size, or the size of an object on a proof.

-With these tools, reviewers can accurately review what a file will look like at print, which helps clients avoid an erroneous print run and save thousands of dollars in printing costs.
+With these tools, reviewers can accurately review what a file will look like at print, which helps clients avoid costly erroneous print runs.

 Highlighting allows you to draw attention to specific text or design element.
-For example, you might want a section of text in a larger font size or a different color.
-Highlighting provides precision in the review and feedback process, progressing changes between versions faster and more accurately.
+For example, you might want to highlight text that should be larger or a different color.
+Highlighting provides precision in the review and feedback process.

-If you want to indicate any text that you'd like removing, then you’ll need a strikethrough function to correctly indicate in detail what should be changed.
+If you want to remove any text, you’ll need a strikethrough function to indicate what to remove.

 Any comments you make must align to the correct part of the PDF so that the designer or reader can apply changes correctly in the next version.

-With multiple parties involved in your review and approval process, it's essential that they can follow the conversation and comment history sequentially, see who requested changes, and the details of those changes.
-It’s also imperative that these changes also relate to the versions, so you can compare both the visual changes and the conversation around those changes across PDF iterations.
+All parties involved in your review and approval process should be able to follow the conversation and comment history sequentially, see who requested changes, and the details of those changes.

 Upload and load speeds

-PDFs often include many, many pages in one document.
-Often, PDF proofing involves several related PDF documents.
-Uploading and loading these volume-heavy documents can tax certain software and PDF tools, and slow upload and load speeds only delay the review and approval process.
-If your designer sends a PDF file to a client for review, the reviewer should be able to check the file straight away and make any annotations without lags or wait times.
+PDFs often include many pages in one document.
+Uploading and loading these large files can tax certain software and PDF tools, and slow load speeds can delay the review and approval process.
+Make sure your annotation software can process and load PDFs quickly.

 Automated approval workflows